An inverse theorem on sets with rich additive structure modulo primes: Introduction

 The Inverse Goldbach Problem \cite{elsholtz, EH, green, ostmann, shao} can also be understood to be a kind of inverse sieve problem, though it takes a bit of work to see how.
 Elsholtz \cite{elsholtz}, for instance, managed to reduce the problem to understanding the possible sets $A, B \subseteq [N]$ where $A_p$ and $B_p$ are about size $p/2$ for many of the primes $p < N^{1/2-o(1)}$.
 Currently, we still have a limited understanding of the structure of such sets $A$ and $B$, and thus the inverse Goldbach Problem remains unsolved.
 We refer to some partial progress in Green--Harper~\cite[Theorem 1.4]{green}.

-Another class of problems where the theorems we prove in this paper are relevant is understanding sets $S$ where, for an integer $0 \leq x \leq p-1$, $p$ prime, the counting function
+Another class of problems where the theorems we prove in this paper are relevant is understanding sets $S \subset [N]$, where, for an integer $0 \leq x \leq p-1$, $p$ prime, the counting function

-is non-uniform; that is, there exist choices for $x$ where $C(x)$ deviates substantially from ${2^{|S|}\over p}$.
-In Section~\ref{oddsandends}, we will discuss how this basically implies $S_p$ is mostly contained in a short arithmetic progression mod $p$ (also see \cite{desh, NV} for some similar results).
-Now, if this is to hold for several primes $p$ simultaneously, then the question is, what kind of structural properties does it force $S$ to have?
-Perhaps one could deduce that the set $S$ is a long arithmetic progression, or at the very least {\it contains} a long arithmetic progression.
-Our Theorem \ref{maintheorem} is not {\it quite} able to determine the structure of $S$ in this case, due to the ``mostly contained" instead of ``completely contained" part; but it indicates a direction that one could go in, using a more general version of that theorem.
+is non-uniform; that is, there exists $x$ such that $C_p(x)$ deviates substantially from $2^{|S|}/p$.
+Now, if this is to hold for all primes $p \in [y,2y]$ simultaneously, and $|S|>y^{1/2-\delta}$ for some $\delta > 0$, then what kind of structural properties does it force $S$ to have?
+In Section~\ref{oddsandends}, we will discuss how this essentially implies $S_p$ is ``mostly contained" in an arithmetic progression of length $p^{3/4+\delta}$ (also see \cite{desh, NV} for some similar results) for all primes $p\in [y,2y]$; and, furthermore, in the case of sets $S$ where $C_p(0)=0$ for all primes $p\in [y,2y]$ and $y>(\log N)^2$, we have the stronger conclusion that $S_p$ is ``mostly contained" in an arithmetic progression of size $p^{1/2+\delta+o(1)}$ for most primes $p\in [y,2y]$.
+Perhaps, one could deduce from the information on $S_p$ that the set $S$ is a long arithmetic progression, or at the very least {\it contains} a long arithmetic progression.
+Our results in Section~\ref{sec:maintheorem} are not {\it quite} able to determine the structure of $S$ in this case, due to the ``mostly contained" instead of ``completely contained" part; but it indicates a direction that one could go in, using a more general version of our results.
 In fact, this is one of the motivations behind Theorem \ref{thm:kAP}, which is indeed a generalization of the type we thought might help.

 A specific example in the above setting would be to suppose $S$ is a maximum subset of $\{1,...,N\}$ whose subset sums are not divisible by any prime $p \in [y,2y]$.
-This would be the case $C(0) = 0$ for each prime $p \in [y,2y]$.
+This would be the case $C_p(0) = 0$ for each prime $p \in [y,2y]$.
 If one takes $S$ to be all integers in $\{d,2d,..., \lfloor(2y)^{1/2}-1\rfloor d\}$, where $d$ is not divisible by any of the primes in $[y,2y]$, then $S$ is certainly an arithmetic progression, like our theorems predict; and, furthermore, none of the subset sums of elements of $S$ are divisible by any prime in $[y,2y]$.
 Perhaps these are, in fact, the largest sets $S$ for this problem.
+Note that this example also shows why the above assumption $|S| > y^{1/2-\delta}$ is reasonable.